 What is an Aurelian lily?
 Also called a trumpet lily, it’s one of the ten main types of lilies grown in the world, although a huge expanse of hybrids and different cultivars makes for some serious variety.
 Aurelian, or trumpet, lilies are known for their huge, trumpet-shaped blossoms and impressive height.
 They’re a great addition to any garden.
-But how do you go about planting trumpet lily bulbs?
+How do you go about planting trumpet lily bulbs though?
 Keep reading to learn more about Aurelian trumpet lily info and trumpet lily plant care.

 Information About Trumpet Lilies and Their Care